Angel-Informatico/maize-event/README.md

 3. **Get your code** - a unique 13-number code will be generated
 4. **Redeem in-game** - Talk to the NPC in Agate City's PokéCenter and enter the numbers in order

+## 💻 Desktop Application

+For ease of use, this project can also be run as a standalone desktop application for **Windows, MacOS, and Linux**.
+This version works offline and does not require any installation or a separate web browser.

+You can download the latest version for your operating system from the **[Releases page](https://github.com/huderlem/maize/releases)**.

 ## 🛠️ Setup & Installation

 ### Requirements